-The discount rate is determined by matching the anticipated defined pension plan cash flows to the spot rates of a corporate Aarated bond index/yield curve and solving for the single equivalent discount rate which would produce the same present value.
-This methodology is applied consistently from year-to-year.
-The discount rate utilized in 2021 was 2.88%.
-The estimated impact to 2021 pension expense of a 25 basis point increase or decrease in the discount rate would have been an approximate \$1.1 million decrease or increase, respectively.
-We anticipate using a 3.11% discount rate in 2022.
+The discount rate is determined by matching the anticipated defined pension plan cash flows to the spot rates of a corporate AArated bond index/yield curve and solving for the single equivalent discount rate which would produce the same present value.
+This methodology is applied consistently from year to year.
+The discount rate utilized in 2022 was 3.11%.
+The estimated impact to 2022 pension expense of a 25 basis point increase or decrease in the discount rate would have been an approximate \$0.9 million decrease or increase, respectively.
+We anticipate using a 5.63% discount rate in 2023.

-Based on the balances at the December 31, 2021 measurement date, the estimated impact in accumulated other comprehensive income of a 25 basis point increase or decrease in the discount rate is a decrease or increase of approximately \$4.6 million (aftertax).
+Based on the balances at the December 31, 2022 measurement date, the estimated impact on accumulated other comprehensive loss of a 25 basis point increase or decrease in the discount rate would have been a decrease or increase of approximately \$2.2 million (after-tax).
+The estimated impact on accumulated other comprehensive loss of a 1% favorable/unfavorable variance in the actual rate of return on plan assets versus the assumed rate of return on plan assets of 6.75% would have been an approximate \$1.2 million (after-tax) decrease/increase, respectively.

 The weighted-average expected long-term rate of return on plan assets is determined based on the current and anticipated future mix of assets in the plan.
 The assets currently consist of equity securities, U.S. Government and Government agency debt securities, and other securities (typically temporary liquid funds awaiting investment).
-The weighted-average expected long-term rate of return on plan assets utilized for 2021 was 6.75%.
-The estimated impact to 2021 pension expense of a 25 basis point increase or decrease in the rate of return would have been an approximate \$0.4 million decrease or increase, respectively.
-We anticipate using a rate of return on plan assets of 6.75% for 2022.
+The weighted-average expected long-term rate of return on plan assets utilized for 2022 was 6.75%.
+The estimated impact to 2022 pension expense of a 25 basis point increase or decrease in the rate of return would have been an approximate \$0.4 million decrease or increase, respectively.
+We anticipate using a rate of return on plan assets of 6.75% for 2023.

-The assumed rate of annual compensation increases of 4.00% in 2021 reflected expected trends in salaries and the employee base.
-We anticipate using a compensation increase of approximately 4.40% for 2022 reflecting current market trends.
+The assumed rate of annual compensation increases of 4.40% in 2022 reflected expected trends in salaries and the employee base.
+We anticipate using a compensation increase of approximately 5.10% for 2023 reflecting current market trends.